-Marianne Garneau describes the limit effectiveness of strikes under the National Labor Relations Board system.
+Marianne Garneau describes the limited effectiveness of strikes under the National Labor Relations Board system.

-Last week social media and web publications were filled with triumphant celebration of the strike at Stop & Shop, which saw some 31,000 workers off the job, and then of its resolution with a new collective agreement.
+Last week social media and the labor press were filled with triumphant celebration of the strike at Stop & Shop, which saw some 31,000 workers off the job, and then of its resolution with a new collective agreement.

 There has been considerable excitement on the left lately about strikes in general, especially since, for a long time, that tactic lay somewhat dormant.
 With strikes on the uptick, the left is primed to view this as a hopeful turnaround, signaling labor’s re-consolidation of its power.